The Central Governor: Does Your Brain Manage Your Running Speed?

 As we saw in the ice water studies above, athletes have a higher pain tolerance due to their time spent in painful conditions in training.

-Pro Tip: When you think you’re done and you just can’t do another rep, run a final rep at an all-out sprint.
-This is where you’ll bank the biggest reward for your mental toughness come race day.
+Pro Tip: When you think you’re done and you just can’t do another rep, run a final rep. This is where you’ll bank the biggest reward for your mental toughness come race day.

-As we spoke about at the beginning of this article, there is more than one model of fatigue and not everyone in the sports psychology world is on board with the Central Governor Theory.
+As mentioned, there is more than one model of fatigue, and not everyone in the sports psychology world is on board with the Central Governor Theory.
 Here are some challenges to the theory:

 According to Henriette van Praag, PhD, a researcher at the National Institutes of Health, the Central Governor Model “lacks a clear structural/physiological basis within the central nervous system.
 Thus, empirical evidence for the existence of a ‘governor’ remains to be